1. Start small.

 Although you can bird perfectly well from your backyard using nothing but your naked eyes, most birders will want some basic birding equipment.
 Most important— splurge on as good a pair of binoculars as your budget will stand, and do some research to find the best brand in your price range.
 Poor binoculars will just frustrate you—the image of the bird is not likely to be sharp and clear and you may not be able to see the colors and markings of the birds well enough to identify them, especially in poor light.
 You should look for binoculars that are “7 x 35” or “8 x 40” (the first number represents the magnification power and the second is the the diameter of the front lens of the binocular in millimeters), so you’ll be able to see birds well in poor as well as good light.
 Try to get as wide a “field of vision” as you can (between 300 and 450 feet at 1,000 yards distance), so you’ll be able to spot birds more quickly.
 Other things you might consider are weight, water-resistance, special lens coatings—the list goes on and on.

 You could spend almost $2,000 here, but you don’t need to.
 Excellent, serviceable binoculars can be had for about $200 to $350, or even a bit less if you shop carefully.
-If you have access to the Internet, you can find lots of good information on binoculars.
+If you have access to the Internet, you can find lots of good information on binoculars or a review on binoculars here.

 Many experienced birders use a spotting scope to bring even more distant birds into view, but this can wait until you’ve got some birding experience under your belt.
 Birders love to share, so someone will usually offer to give you a look through their scope.
 Try several, ask a lot of questions, and figure out what features you like before you make a big purchase.